TAMUparametric/PPOPT/doc/flexibility.rst

     # find the largest objective (e.g. u) over the uncertainty space
     chi = max(map(lambda x: get_max_obj_1d(sol, x), sol.critical_regions))

-If we run this code, we get that it evaluates to :math:`\Chi = \frac{2}{3}`, meaning that the process is not flexible for the entire range of uncertainty.
+If we run this code, we get that it evaluates to :math:`\chi = \frac{2}{3}`, meaning that the process is not flexible for the entire range of uncertainty.